lvecchie/hello_world/README.md

 Feeling a little stressed about learning it.
 Wait until I start Python!

-Step 3 asks me to add something about myself
+Step 3 asks me to add something about myself.
-No sure what to add
+No sure what to add.
-Enjoy watching The Expanse on Amazon Prime
+Enjoy watching The Expanse.
-Have to read the books
+Have to read the books!